dkenul/recurring-donation-tool/README.md

 This is an interesting exercise because there are multiple implementation details and edge-cases to consider.
 The core concept of my solution is to provide a structure that is extensible, resillient, testable, and maintainable.

 Design decisions that contribute to this include:
-* Using a type-safe language which promotes resillience.
+* Using a statically typed language which promotes resillience.
 * Favoring immutablility to ensure that each application component is testable and maintainable.
 * Isolating state management to `helpers/DataManager`.
 In the future, these methods can be updated to query a real database rather than using in-memory data structures.
 * Isolating command logic to `models/Command`.
 This file provided an abstract `Command` trait.
 Each supported command extends this trait which promotes extensibility and maintainability.
 The steps required to author new commands would be: